ropensci/roweb3/content/blog/2023-05-23-champions-program-teams/index.md

 My name is Beatriz Milz, and I am an R-Lady from São Paulo - Brazil.
 I am currently doing a Ph.D. in Environmental Science and also work as a Data Scientist and an R teacher at Curso-R.

-I am a tidyverse instructor certified by RStudio, and a co-organizer of communities and events, such as R-Ladies São Paulo, Latin-R, and satRday São Paulo.
-I also [have a blog](https://beamilz.com/) where I write about R:
+I am a tidyverse instructor certified by RStudio, and a co-organizer of communities and events, such as [R-Ladies São Paulo](https://rladies-sp.org/), [Latin-R](https://latin-r.com/), and [satRday São Paulo](https://saopaulo2019.satrdays.org/).
+I also [have a blog](https://beamilz.com/) where I write about R.

 I will be a mentor in this edition of the Champions program, and I hope to help participants to create R packages and also review them for rOpenSci!